-20.15 It is expected that on-site affordable workspace will be managed by a recognised affordable workspace provider.
+20.14 It is expected that on-site affordable workspace will be managed by a recognised affordable workspace provider.
 Where a developer wishes to manage the affordable workspace, they will need to provide information on how this would work.

-20.16 Affordable workspace should remain for at least 15 years, but ideally in perpetuity, from the date of first occupation and be subject to an agreed Management Plan that should outline:
+20.15 It is considered best practice that affordable workspace should remain for at least 15 years, and ideally in perpetuity, from the date of first occupation and be subject to an agreed Management Plan that should outline: